wbennett39/moving_mesh_radiative_transfer/README.md

 solver.run_all()
 ``
 runs all cases for every source.
 The terminal will print a RMSE vallue (root mean square error) compared with the benchmark solution.
+The run data (RMSE, computation time, number of spaces, number of angles) will be saved to run_data_RMS.h5, overwriting previous runs that had the same parameters.

 To interact with the plots produced by the solver,